 Begin by filling in a simple form and provide your personal and medical details.
 All details shared between you and our marijuana doctors will remain secure and confidential.

 2. Have a Medical Evaluation

 Our marijuana doctors will evaluate you via phone or video call.
 The medical evaluation helps the doctor to determine whether you qualify for a medical cannabis card in Ohio or not.

 If your medical condition qualifies as per state laws, the recommending physician will submit your name to the Ohio Board of Pharmacy Medical Marijuana Patient and Caregiver Registry.

 4. Register With the State

-After the doctor submits your name with the state registry, you will receive an email to begin your application.
-Complete the online application and submit the state fee to receive your Ohio MMJ card.
+After our marijuana doctors submit your name with the state registry, you will receive an email to begin your application.
+Complete the online application and submit the state fee to receive your Ohio weed card.

 Note : Medical marijuana card is issued by the state and not Online Medical Card.
 The state fee is paid to the state and is separate from your doctor’s consultation fee.
 Online Medical Card collects your doctor’s consultation fee only.
 To save time, find answers to all your queries related to medical marijuana card registration here.

 Avoid Crowds, Long-Waits, and Receive Online Evaluations Today